 The horrors produced by racism during World War II made many people less accepting of discriminatory practices.
 British Columbia restored the franchise to Mennonites and Doukhobors, who had lost the vote around World War I.

-Native peoples had also been targets of discrimination.
-In 1920, native peoples who served in the war got the federal vote, as did people who moved off reserves.
+First Nations, Inuit and Metis have also been targets of discrimination.
+In 1920, Indigenous peoples who served in the war got the federal vote, as did people who moved off reserves.

 In 1950, people on reserves also got the federal franchise, but only if they waived treaty rights, including tax exemptions.
 By 1960, those waivers were removed.